curtispuetz/pypp-docs/docs/transpiler_features/config/mapping_functions.md

 ### add_inc

-Will add an include to the corrsponding C++ file
+Will add an include to the corresponding C++ file

 ```python
 def add_inc(self, inc: CppInclude) -> None